 Two managers – one Swiss, one Russian – are discussing the plans for a collaborative project.
 And things aren’t going so well.

 The Swiss value the long-term relationship.
 They like calm problem-solving, nonconfrontational discourse; they appreciate compromise in negotiations.
 This is seen in every level of Swiss society, from business to politics.
-Switzerland has one of the only governments who employs ministers from all major parties.
+Switzerland has one of the only governments which employs ministers from all major parties.

 This is why the Swiss preference in negotiations is the win-win strategy.
 They believe in compromise and goodwill in business.
 If they demonstrate to their partners that they are willing to compromise in the beginning, they are projecting a promising future cooperation and long-term success in the partnership.